liquidev/nysa/README.md

 - Nysa is not production-grade software.
 It's a toy project built as a component of my collaborative painting app, [NetCanv](https://github.com/liquidev/netcanv).
 Maybe someday it'll come to a point where I'll be confident to release version 1.0, but I doubt it ever will.
+- Nysa is not battle-tested.
+If it ever panics on you with the panic message starting with `data race:`, please report a bug.

 ## What's in the name?